bamless/cvector/README.md

     vecCopyAssign(&vec2, &vec);

     // Move the contents of `vec` into `vecMov`.
 Now `vec` is in
-    // an 'uninitialized state' and shouldn't be sued anymore Vector vecMov = vecMove(&vec);
+    // an 'uninitialized state' and shouldn't be used anymore Vector vecMov = vecMove(&vec);

     // Move assignment